Malena-duck/ada-template-website/README.md

 # <center> Motivation </center>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;How can we produce a successful movie? _The script?
 The plot?
 The genre?
 Luck?_ And how has that changed over time?
 In this project we want to see how the movie characteristics have evolved over time.
 For instance, we will look at the main character, who are they?
 What is their gender?
 Age?
 Do those characteristics influence the success of the film?
 We will also look at other factors such as genre and runtime.
 Furthermore, the goal of this project is to discover correlations between the characteristics and success.
 For instance, what does the main character need to look like when it’s a romantic film vs an adventure film in order to perform well in the box-office?
-LALA
+MARIN